appbaseio/Docs/content/docs/reactivesearch/vue-searchbox/examples.md

 The following are some examples to demonstrate the usge of various props available with `vue-searchbox`.

-In examples below there are three components present `search-base`, `seach-box` & `search-component`.
+In examples below there are three components present `search-base`, `search-box` & `search-component`.

 #### SearchBase